hapijs/joi/API.md

 #### `string.length(limit, [encoding])`

 Specifies the exact string length required where:
-- `limit` - the required string length.
+- `limit` - the required string length or a reference.
 - `encoding` - if specified, the string length is calculated in bytes using the provided encoding.

 ```js
 const schema = Joi.string().length(5);
 ```

-It can also be a reference to another field.

 ```js
 const schema = Joi.object({